NLnetLabs/rotonda-doc/manual/source/components/connector.rst

 	and will be sent out unmodified.
 Note that the individual parts of the NLRI of the message cannot be inspected.
 If you wish to do this, you should do this further in the pipeline, e.g. on the filter in a RIB.

-	.. describe:: Log

-    Handle to emit log entries to a configured output, such as ``mqtt-out``.

 	.. describe:: Provenance